primefaces/primelocale/README.md

 | dateIsNot | Date is not
 | dateBefore | Date is before
 | dateAfter | Date is after
+| custom | Custom  // only available for PrimeReact
 | clear | Clear
 | apply | Apply
 | matchAll | Match All